 Students, faculty, alumni, and professional colleagues may recommend potential clinical education facilities.
 Students should not contact facilities on behalf of the University, but rather should forward pertinent contact information to the DCE.
-Student generated clinical education requests will be limited.
-Priority and preference will be given to sites which: complement the MSJ DPT program philosophy, have sustainability for future clinical internships, offer unique learning opportunities, exist in desirable locations, offer educational stipends or housing, or employ alumni of the MSJ physical therapy program.
+Student generated clinical education requests will be limited to no more than one request per student.
+Priority and preference will be given to sites which: complement the MSJ DPT program philosophy, have sustainability for future clinical education experience, offer unique learning opportunities, exist in desirable locations, offer educational stipends or housing, or employ alumni of the MSJ physical therapy program.

-It is solely the responsibility of the DCE to initiate contact with potential clinical education facilities, evaluate their merits according to the APTA Guidelines for Clinical Education Sites, and develop a mutually agreed upon clinical contract for execution by representatives of both the facility and College.
+It is solely the responsibility of the DCE to initiate contact with potential clinical education facilities, evaluate their merits according to the APTA Guidelines for Clinical Education Sites, and develop a mutually agreed upon clinical education agreement for execution by representatives of both the facility and University.
 In this role the DCE acts as the University's liaison for communication between the facility and the University.
-The DCE will contact the clinic manager and/or appointed CCCE to discuss the potential for a clinical education partnership, to exchange information about the facility and the University, and to work on developing a clinical contract mutually agreed upon by both parties.
-Prior to initiating a final clinical contract, the DCE will seek faculty endorsement for the adoption of a new site.
+The DCE will contact the clinic manager and/or appointed SCCE to discuss the potential for a clinical education partnership, to exchange information about the facility and the University, and to work on developing a clinical education agreement mutually agreed upon by both parties.
+Prior to initiating a final clinical education agreement, the DCE will seek faculty endorsement for the adoption of a new site.